 Adele, Brian's colleague (visit her page) is available for tuning in these areas.
 Phone her on 027 531 9502.

-For the Eastern Bay of Plenty/Waikato area You may also wish to try these two reputable and experienced tuners:
+For the Eastern Bay of Plenty/Waikato area You may also wish to try these three reputable and experienced tuners:

 Customer satisfaction and protection are of prime consideration and the following statement appears on the back of Brian's invoices:

 Thank you for the opportunity to service your piano.
 To ensure satisfaction and understanding, the following matters are drawn to your attention.
 It can be appreciated that the age/condition of your piano and the frequency of playing affects the tuning, and consequently no guarantee can be made.
 However, prompt notification of any reasonable complaint with regard to tuning, will be acknowledged accordingly.
 All other workmanship is guaranteed for a period of 24 months unless otherwise stated.
 The work carried out on your piano is done with the utmost care and without compromise, unless the age/condition of the piano is such that a complete repair should be uneconomical.
 IMPORTANT: If you are not satisfied with any aspect of the servicing done on your piano, notification must be made at the earliest opportunity.
 The matter will be promptly attended to at no extra charge provided that the complaint relates to the work previously done.
 B.H.